Asynchronous Capacity per Unit Cost: Introduction

 Even though we do not have a {\em stringent} requirement on the delay from the time of data arrival to the time of decoding, a meaningful result cannot be obtained if there is {\em no} constraint at all.
 This can be seen by noting that the transmitter could always wait until the end of the arrival time interval (at time $A$) to transmit information.
-Then, there would no price to pay for the timing uncertainty, but the delay incurred would be very large, {\em exponential} in $B$.
-In contrast, the above result can be achieved by a coding scheme whose delay is much shorter, {\em linear} in the number of bits $B$, and we show that performance cannot be improved within the broad class of coding schemes whose delays are sub-exponential in $B$.
-A delay linear in $B$ is of the same order as the delay incurred in the synchronous setting \cite{Ve2}.
-This means that the start time of information transmission is highly random to the receiver and the additional cost is the cost needed to construct codewords that allow a decoder resolve this uncertainty.
-More generally, we also show that when the allowable delay $D$ scales exponentially with $B$ (but no larger than $A$), the minimum cost to transmit $B$ bits can be further reduced to:
+Then, there would no price to pay for the timing uncertainty since communication would {\it{de facto}} be synchronous.
+However, the delay incurred would be very large if $A$ is very large.
+To avoid this undesirable situation, we impose the constraint that the delay should be {\em linear} in $B$.
+A delay linear in $B$ is a natural constraint since it is of the same order as the delay incurred in the synchronous setting \cite{Ve2}.
+The expression \eqref{eq:min_cost} is the minimum cost achievable by any scheme subject to this delay constraint.
+Given this constraint, the start time of information transmission is highly random to the receiver and the additional cost is the cost needed to construct codewords that allow a decoder to resolve this uncertainty.

+What happens when longer delays are allowed?
+First, we show that performance cannot be improved beyond \eqref{eq:min_cost} within the broad class of coding schemes whose delays are {\em sub-exponential} in $B$.
+Second, we show that when the allowable delay $d$ scales exponentially with $B$ (but is no larger than $A$, for otherwise the situation reduces to the synchronous setting mentioned above), the minimum cost to transmit $B$ bits can be further reduced to Thus, in this more general case, the impact of asynchronism is significant when $\log (A/d)$ is at least of the order of $B$.

 The above results are all proved under a uniform distribution on the arrival time $\nu$.
-They can be generalized to a broad class of other distributions, with $\log A$ replaced by a quantity $\bar{H}$ which equals the entropy for most reasonable distributions.
+They can be generalized to a broad class of other distributions, with $\log A$ replaced by a quantity $\bar{H}$, which equals the entropy for most reasonable distributions.

+It is worth mentioning that the asynchronism studied in this paper is due entirely to the random arrival time of the data and the desire to deliver that data within a certain delay constraint.
+One can think of this as {\em source} asynchronism.
+There is another type of asynchronism due to the lack of a common clock between the transmitter and the receiver.
+One can think of this as an example of {\em channel} asynchronism.
+We do not consider this type of asynchronism here.
+Hence, throughout the paper, we will assume both the transmitter and the receiver have access to a common clock.
+An interesting future direction would be to study the combined effect of source and channel asynchronism.